micahwoods/atcweb3/content/post/highlights-from-my-new-zealand-textbooks-and-mlsn-presentations/index.md

 > If the soil has a lot of nutrients, the soil contains a lot of nutrients.

 From those two assumptions, it follows that what we want to do is prevent deficiency, because the grass performance can be excellent across a wide range of soil nutrient levels.
+But grass performance won't be acceptable if a nutrient is deficient.
 We want to make sure that the grass is supplied with all the nutrients that it can use.
 Adding any more than that quantity is a waste.

 There's conveniently an upper limit on the quantity of nutrients the grass can use.
 That upper limit is fixed at the cumulative growth of the turf.
-This value can either be obtained by measurement (I recommend [clipping volume](https://micahwoods.github.io/buckets/)), or by recognizing that the grass cannot grow more than the quantity of N used, so the N use value can be used as an upper value for growth.
+This value can either be obtained by measurement (I recommend [clipping volume](https://micahwoods.github.io/buckets/)), or by recognizing that the grass cannot grow more than the quantity of N used, so that N value can be used as an upper value for growth.

 The MLSN method is based on ensuring the grass will be supplied with all the nutrients it can use, whether that supply is by fertilizer or from the soil, or from a combination of the two sources.